-The sculptures ‘Silvia’ and ‘Maria’, by artist Jaume Plensa, can now be admired at the Plaça del Congrés Eucarístic in Elx.
-Both pieces have been exhibited at the City of Arts and Sciences (València) for almost 5 months for an exhibition promoted and organized by the Hortensia Herrero Foundation, and the president of this entity has chosen them to permanently stay within the Comunitat Valenciana.
+The sculptures ‘Silvia’ and ‘Maria’, by artist Jaume Plensa, can now be admired at Plaça del Congrés Eucarístic square in Elche.
+Both pieces have been exhibited at the City of Arts and Sciences (Valencia) for almost 5 months for an exhibition promoted and organized by the Hortensia Herrero Foundation, and the president of this entity has chosen them to permanently stay within the Valencian Community.
 They will travel during the next two years on an itinerary that started this morning.

-The temporary exhibition will be in Elx during the next eight months.
-The presentation was attended by the president of the Foundation promoting the exhibition, Hortensia Herrero, and the mayor of Elx, Carlos González.
+The temporary exhibition will be in Elche for the next eight months.
+The presentation was attended by the president of the Foundation promoting the exhibition, Hortensia Herrero, and the mayor of Elche, Carlos González.
 “I am delighted and very proud to have been able to bring these two works of art by Jaume Plensa to the heart of this city.
-I want to thank all of Elx and especially its mayor, Carlos González, for the goodwill shown to host these two sculptures” said Hortensia Herrero.
+I want to thank all of Elche and especially its mayor, Carlos González, for the goodwill shown to host these two sculptures” said Hortensia Herrero.

-Carlos González, Mayor of Elx and host of the event, wanted to thank “Hortensia Herrero and her Foundation for their generosity.
-We are honoured that Elx is the first city in which the tour of the Comunitat Valenciana begins to disseminate the work of Jaume Plensa, one of the Spanish artists with greater international projection,” said Carlos González, who added that “we are really delighted that ‘Silvia’ and ‘Maria’ are in Elx, sculptures of monumental scale on the Plaça del Congrés Eucarístic, between Santa María, Calahorra and the Altamira Palace and that they become cultural icons of our city, that they’ll become our contemporary ladies.”
+Carlos González, the Mayor of Elche and host of the event, wanted to thank “Hortensia Herrero and her Foundation for their generosity.
+We are honoured that Elche is the first city in which the tour of the Valencian Community begins to disseminate the work of Jaume Plensa, one of the Spanish artists with greater international projection,” Carlos González said.
+He also added that “we are really delighted that Elche is hosting ‘Silvia’ and ‘Maria’, two sculptures of monumental scale, on Plaça del Congrés Eucarístic square, between the Basilica of Santa Maria, the Calahorra medieval tower and the Altamira Palace, and that they may become two new cultural icons for our city, perhaps our contemporary ‘ladies’ of Elche.”

 “The monumental sculpture interacts a lot with the environment, establishing a dialogue with the architecture, and we can see here how ‘Silvia’ and ‘Maria’ take a very different role than when they were in the City of Arts.
-Here, in the Plaça del Congrés Eucarístic, the sculptures come to life,” explained Javier Molins, curator of the Plensa exhibition in València, who pointed out that “Elx joins other cities that host Plensa’s work such as Chicago, New York, London or Seoul.”
+Here, in Plaça del Congrés Eucarístic square, the sculptures come to life,” Javier Molins, the curator of the Plensa exhibition in Valencia, explained.
+He also pointed out that “Elche is joining other cities that host Plensa’s work such as Chicago, New York, London and Seoul.”

 Jaume Plensa, international artist